Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

-In this paper, we introduce a substantial generalization of SGLD called Exponential Family Langevin Dynamics (EFLD) which uses general exponential family noise in noisy iterative updates of the form~\eqref{eq:nmia}.
-In addition to being a mathematical generalization of the popular SGLD, the proposed EFLD provides flexibility to use noisy gradient algorithms with different representation of the gradient, e.g., Bernoulli noise for Sign-SGD, discrete distribution for quantized or finite precision SGD, etc. \citep{canonne2020discrete, quantized-sgd, jiang2018, yang2019swalp}.
+where $ \nabla \ell(\w_t, S_{B_t})$ is the stochastic gradient on mini-batch $B_t$, $\eta_t$ is the step size, and $\sigma_t^2$ is noise vairance.
+We introduce a substantial generalization of SGLD called Exponential Family Langevin Dynamics (EFLD) which uses general exponential family noise in noisy iterative updates of the form~\eqref{eq:nmia}.
+In addition to being a mathematical generalization of the popular SGLD, the proposed EFLD provides flexibility to use noisy gradient algorithms with different representation of the gradient, e.g., skewed Rademacher noise for Sign-SGD, discrete distribution for quantized or finite precision SGD, etc. \citep{canonne2020discrete, quantized-sgd, jiang2018, yang2019swalp}.
+All technical proofs for results in this section are in Appendix~\ref{sec:app_efld}.